 Format: seminar; This class will be fully remote.
 Students are expected to be active participants at all scheduled class meetings; there may be some additional asynchronous activities.

 Students will write and revise three formal essays over the course of the semester.
 There will also be shorter written assignments and intermittent discussion-leading.

 Preference given to students majoring in Spanish or Environmental Studies.

 This course is cross-listed and the prefixes carry the following divisional credit:

-This course meets the goals of the DPE requirement in that it focalizes the current environmental crisis through the long history of political, economic and cultural struggles in.
-We examine the genealogies of environmental culture in Latin America, tracing ecofeminism, for example, through generations of Latin American writers.
+This course meets the goals of the DPE requirement in that it focalizes the current environmental crisis through the long history of political, economic and cultural struggles in Latin America.
+We examine the genealogies of environmental culture, tracing the emergence of ecofeminism, for example, through generations of writers.
 We also examine the phenomenon of creolization and its relationship to the environmental cultures of Latin America's originary peoples.

 ENVI Humanities, Arts + Social Science Electives